So much food: Why do restaurants serve tasting menus?

 Taken to extremes, however, the experience can become too much -- a macho demonstration by mostly male chefs "to beat the diner into submission," Wolf says.
 "That's forced feeding."

-While farm-to-table icon Alice Waters can recount legendary longer tasting menus of her young adult life, she's become less of a fan as she's gotten older.
+Waters can recount legendary longer tasting menus of her young adult life, she's become less of a fan as she's gotten older.

 "I always feel like if there are small portions, it's too much and too long," says Waters, founder of Chez Panisse in Berkeley, California, home of a three-course, prix fixe menu.